 Is your browser enabled for Colleague?

-Have you downloaded Microsoft Silverlight and have you set your browser to allow pop-ups for the Colleague site and for the vpn.lesley.edu site?
-Click here to get instructions on how to enable your browser for Colleague access.
+Have you set your browser to allow pop-ups for the Colleague site and for the vpn.lesley.edu site?
+Go to Enabling your computer for Colleague 5.4 to get instructions on how to enable your browser for Colleague access.
 Remember to also add the vpn.lesley.edu site to the allowed sites for pop-ups.

 Is your Java enabled for Colleague?